Terms and Conditions

 9. Confidentiality/data protection

-9.3 The contractor is released from confidentiality with regard to any assistants and representatives he uses.
-However, he must completely transfer the duty of secrecy to them and is liable for their breach of the confidentiality obligation as well as for his own breach.
+9.2 The contractor is released from confidentiality with regard to any assistants and representatives he uses.
+However, he must completely transfer confidentiality to them and is liable for their breach of the confidentiality obligation as well as for his own breach.

 10. Fee/connection services/costs for technical solutions

 10.1 Half of the agreed fee is due at the start of the project and half upon completion of the project, unless otherwise agreed in writing.
 The amount of the fee depends on the individual contractual agreement.
-Unless specified in more detail, amounts mentioned are to be considered net amounts.
-The contractor will deliver the corresponding partial invoices, which meet all legally required requirements, electronically.
+Unless specified, amounts mentioned are net amounts.
+The contractor is entitled to send invoices electronically.
+The client expressly agrees to this form of invoicing.

-10.2 Cash expenses, expenses, travel expenses, etc. must be reimbursed by the client in addition after consultation against the contractor's invoice.
+10.2 In the case of on-site appointments, cash expenses, travel expenses, etc. must be reimbursed by the client in addition after consultation against the contractor's invoice.

 10.3 If the agreed work is not carried out for reasons on the part of the client or due to a justified early termination of the contractual relationship by the contractor, the contractor reserves the right to payment of the entire agreed fee minus saved expenses.
 If an hourly fee is agreed, the fee is to be paid for the number of hours that was expected for the entire agreed work, minus saved expenses.
 The saved expenses are agreed on a lump sum of 30 percent of the fee for services that the contractor has not yet provided by the date of termination of the contractual relationship.